 On June 29, 2012, through our wholly-owned subsidiaries in Canada and Europe, we acquired the business and operations of Asentus Consulting Group Ltd. and Asentus Europe B.V. (collectively, "Asentus").
 Asentus is an international provider of IT technical training content, and live and virtual training event services, with offices in Vancouver, Canada, The Netherlands, Germany and France.
-The total upfront purchase price for both companies was \$1.4 million, of which \$1.1 million was paid in cash at closing and \$0.3 million was paid during the fourth quarter of 2012 subsequent to the finalization of a working capital calculation pursuant to the purchase agreement.
+The total upfront purchase price for both companies was \$1.4 million which was paid in cash.
 In addition, the purchase agreement requires up to an additional \$3.7 million of consideration, contingent upon the achievement of certain earnings targets, as defined in the purchase agreement, during two successive twelve-month periods following the closing.
-No contingent consideration was payable in respect of the first twelve-month period following completion of the acquisition as the earnings target was not achieved.
-A maximum of \$1.6 million would be payable subsequent to the second twelve-month period following completion of the acquisition if the earnings targets are achieved.
+No contingent consideration was payable with respect to both twelve-month periods following completion of the acquisition as the earnings targets were not achieved.
 The acquired Asentus business is included in the Learning Solutions segment and the results of its operations have been included in the consolidated financial statements since July 1, 2012.